dose-finding/comparison-non-mono/README.md

 mtpi_main_functions.R

-The file uploads the functions required to run the mTPI design using mtpi-Run.R The code uses the functions downloaded from MD Anderson Software Kiosk at https://biostatistics.mdanderson.org/SoftwareDownload/SoftwareOnline
+The file uploads the functions required to run the mTPI design using mtpi-Run.R The code uses the functions downloaded from MD Anderson Software Kiosk at https://biostatistics.mdanderson.org/SoftwareDownload

 mtpi_Run.R

 The file implements the mTPI design and provide its operating characteristics.

+# BOIN

+boin_Run.R

+The file uploads the required functions and implements the BOIN design.
+The code uses the functions downloaded from MD Anderson Software Kiosk at https://biostatistics.mdanderson.org/SoftwareDownload

 # NMA